Campus

 Fountain Arts Building

-The Fountain Arts Building, also known at the FAB around campus, is our indoor-outdoor performance space.
-It also houses English classrooms.
+The Fountain Arts Building, also known as "the FAB" around campus, is our indoor-outdoor performance space.
+It also houses our English department, where harkness discussions come alive.

 Click here to learn more about the performing arts!